babydaisy18/FINALPROJECT/README.md

 # FINALPROJECT

+ULTIMATE PROJECT:

+Tried doing the webscraping a few different ways -- with an express server, with cheeriojs.
+The implementation that ended up working the best was using PhantomJS, CasperJS and SpookyJS, which is what I then used to write my serverside code, contradicting my initial project proposal.

+Demo works for Leo star sign only, and some websites/horoscope services had to be changed.
+Ex. a problem I ran into when trying to scrape data from Broadly was that the output from "fetchText("body")" contained different HTML than the one on the actual site.
+This was because Broadly was not containing any of the actual content on the page, but instead using lots of heavy JS to fetch and organize it.
+Casper is not able to parse JS that easily, so I switched over to some older websites with simpler structure and used SpookyJS to integrate things with the rest of my node modules for analysis etc.

+Current state of the project is that it grabs new info every time the page refreshes -- it will return the correct data for my horoscope from day to day.
+I did not end up implementing the similarity analysis, but parsed the data into String arrays for a possible future implementation of this.
+This data prints out in console/terminal.

+INITIAL PROPOSAL:

 Backbone web application.
 Uses following concepts from class: socket.io with an Express server, handlebars.js, HTML/CSS and jquery, and underscore.js library.